-As the health care system moves toward a focus on wellness, these next-generation care plans offer the promise of a much-needed collaborative platform where patients and their loved ones can play leading roles with their care team in identifying and pursuing the health and wellness goals most meaningful to them.
+As the health care system moves toward a focus on wellness, these next-generation care plans offer the opportunity for patients and their loved ones to play leading roles with their care team in identifying and pursuing the health and wellness goals most meaningful to them.
 Of course, early efforts to develop care plans will, and should, focus first on those with the greatest need - individuals needing more complex care, such as those with chronic conditions.
 However, our approach to care planning should evolve from episode- or illness-based care planning to proactive, all-encompassing wellness planning, from which all individuals stand to benefit.
+Proactive development of a care plan for all individuals who want one will require a shift in cultural norms and expectations.
+To begin the transition, the process could build upon pre-established interactions with the health care system, such as childhood immunizations, annual wellness visits, or pneumonia vaccinations for seniors.

-While the process of care planning is driven by human interaction, technology can help make necessary information available and actionable, connect all people who have a role in an individual's care plan, and provide a shared platform for the ongoing maintenance and management of an individual's care and wellbeing.
-Electronic platforms also make it possible to scale plans according to individual needs and various stages of life - supporting, for example, a women during her childbearing years, through menopause, and ultimately guiding her advance directives toward the end of life.
+While human interaction drives the process of care planning, technology can help make necessary information more readily available and actionable, connect all people who have a role in an individual's care plan, and provide a shared platform for the ongoing maintenance and management of an individual's care and wellbeing.
+Electronic platforms also make it possible to scale plans according to individual needs and various stages of life - supporting, for example, a woman during her childbearing years, helping to manage chronic or debilitating conditions, and ultimately guiding her advance directives toward the end of life.